michaelmalick/phd-thesis/1_introduction/intro.md

 kisutch*) [@Keister2011a; @Bi2011a].
 Beyond the Northern California Current area, however, the effects of variability in horizontal ocean transport on Pacific salmon productivity are largely untested.
-In chapter 2, I examine the effects of two modes of variability in horizontal ocean transport in the North Pacific on productivity of 163 North American pink, chum (*O. keta*), and sockeye salmon stocks.
+In chapter 2, I examine the effects of two modes of variability in horizontal ocean transport in the Northeast Pacific on productivity of 163 North American pink, chum (*O. keta*), and sockeye salmon stocks.

 Although the vertical and horizontal transport pathways are individually appealing to explain how climate forcing downscales to affect regional and local